Effective Field Theories and Cosmological Scattering Equations: de Sitter wavefunction coefficients from the Worldsheet

 where we wrapped the contour around the pole $\sigma_{23}=0$, evaluated the residue, and used the CWI to cancel $\alpha_{23}$ in the denominator with $\alpha_{14}$ in the numerator.
 Note that the ordering of $\alpha_{14}$ and $\alpha_{13}$ in the final result is not important due to \eqref{eq:commute}.
 For the remaining two terms in \eqref{4ptdbi} we choose $({\rm Pf}'A)^{3}$ to be $({\rm Pf}A_{14}^{14})^{2}({\rm Pf}A_{12}^{12})$ and $({\rm Pf}A_{13}^{13})^{2}({\rm Pf}A_{12}^{12})$, respectively.
 Using similar manipulations, we finally obtain

 This choice of Pfaffians avoids higher-order poles in the worldsheet coordinates which are more subtle to evaluate.
 We describe such an example in Appendix \ref{4point-DP}.
-It will also be useful to consider the following integrand, whose corresponding correlator follows trivially from the above calculation:
+It will also be useful to consider the following integrand, whose corresponding wavefunction coefficient follows trivially from the above calculation:

 Finally, let us consider the naive uplift of the special Galileon integrand